Viewing, Adding, and Editing SAP R/3 and CRM Job Details

 Enter Credentials

-Select the Credentials button under Credentials Definition to open the SAP Login Dialog.
+Select Credentials under Credentials Definition to open the SAP Login dialog.

 In the SAP Login dialog: